 The video of my talk last month on scanning the Internet using Node.js has been published by Cascadia Fest.

 Turkey today blocked access to Gezi Park.
 I’ve just returned from a trip to Turkey and Cyprus where I stayed near the park for a week, and had the opportunity to see the vibrant discussion and civic engagement occurring in the run-up to the election next week.
-It was an amazing adventure – each place I visit helps open my eyes to what a diverse world we live in.
+It was an amazing adventure – each place… Continue reading Turkey

 I’ve spent the last couple of weeks visiting Southeast Asia.
 It was my first trip south of the equator, and my first visit to several new countries.
 I was particularly impressed by Indonesia, which is an incredible place.